Mercedes GLA hybrid boot space & seating

 - 4Engines, drive & performanceRunning on electric power, the Mercedes GLA 250 e is quiet and refined.
 The petrol engine is a bit noisy, however

-- 5Interior & comfortOnly available in luxurious Exclusive Edition guise, the Mercedes GLA 250 e is a comfortable and well equipped SUV
+- 5Interior, dashboard & comfortAvailable in three high-spec trim levels, the Mercedes GLA 250 e is a comfortable and well equipped SUV

-- 6Practicality & boot space - currently readingThe Mercedes GLA 250 e is more spacious and practical than the previous version of the GLA, but some plug-in hybrid rivals offer greater versatility
+- 6Boot space, seating & practicality - currently readingThe Mercedes GLA 250 e is more spacious and practical than the previous version of the GLA, but some plug-in hybrid rivals offer greater versatility

 - 7Reliability & safety ratingThe GLA 250 e hybrid is likely to be safe, although Mercedes’ recent reliability is in question